rmhwow/phase_0_unit_1/week_1/6_wireframing/my_reflection.md

 * Which parts of the challenge did you find tedious?

 <!-- Add your reflection here.
 Remove the comment markers -->

+I learned the what design thinking was.
+I learned that design experience is all about thinking in the future, what will people want.
+The Best example to date has been the Iphone.
+I was pretty excited to learn about it because it seems like a way I would like to think.
+I really liked it.
+I kind of which this lesson was before the solo challenge because I think this would have been a useful tool to use for our websites.
+I had no idea what wireframing was, it was cool to learn that before people design websites they use a visual mockup.
+I used gillify to make my wireframing mock ups.